Scientific Name

 Description

-Huernia hystrix is a small succulent with 5-angled erect to prostrate stems with spaced swollen tubercles along the stem ridges tipped with sharp conical teeth pointing outwards.
-The thick fleshy stems are usually pale green, occasionally glaucous, and tinted dull purple.
-They are up to 4.8 inches (12 cm) long and up to 0.5 inches (1.2 cm) wide, excluding teeth.
-Flowers are bell-shaped, pale yellow to cream-colored with crimson to maroon spots.
-They are borne in groups of 2 to 5 and grow on long hairless stalks from the axils of the tubercles in the lower stem parts.
+Huernia hystrix is a small succulent with 5-angled, erect to prostrate stems with spaced, swollen tubercles along the ridges.
+The tubercles are tipped with sharp conical teeth pointing outwards.
+The thick, fleshy stems are usually pale green, occasionally glaucous, and mottled with purple.
+They can grow up to 4.8 inches (12 cm) long and 0.5 inches (1.2 cm) wide (excluding teeth).

 Hardiness